mostjs/create/README.md

 ```
 In your editor:

-1. Add a description of your awesome package to the package.json
+1. Add a description of your awesome package and
+make sure to give yourself create as the 'author' in the package.json
 2. Create well-tested awesomeness. :fire::fire:
 3. Tell us about the awesomeness you just created in your README.md